-- 7.7.a.
-The term best value procurement means a request for proposal as described in West Virginia Code § 5A-3-10b or an Expression of Interest as described in West Virginia Code § 5G-1-1. - 7.7.b.
-Requests for Quotation are the preferred method and gold standard of procurement, but a spending unit may utilize a best value procurement method to procure goods, services, or printing, excluding construction.
-In order to utilize a request for proposal, the spending unit must provide adequate justification explaining why an evaluation based on price and compliance with specification alone would not be adequate.
-The Director shall review each request to utilize a request for proposal and may permit the use of a request for proposal if he or she determines in writing that it is in the best interest of the state. - 7.7.c.
+- 7.7.1.
+The term best value procurement means a request for proposal as described in W.Va.
+Code §5A-3-10b or an Expression of Interest as described in W.Va.
+Code §5G-1-1. - 7.7.2.
+Requests for Quotation are the preferred method of procurement, but a spending unit may utilize a best value procurement method to procure goods, services, or printing, excluding construction.
+To utilize a request for proposal, the spending unit must provide adequate justification explaining why an evaluation based on price and compliance with specification alone would not be adequate.
+The Director shall review each request to utilize a request for proposal and may permit the use of a request for proposal if he or she determines in writing that it is in the best interest of the state. - 7.7.3.
 A request for proposal must contain provisions for a two-part evaluation, the first part being technical aspects of the proposal and the second part being cost to the State.
-The two components must then be evaluated based upon the criteria contained in the request for proposal, scored, and combined to form a total score.
+The two components are evaluated, scored, and combined to form a total score.
 The highest scoring vendor will be awarded a contract.

-No proposal may be evaluated using any criteria other than the criteria specified in the request for proposal. - 7.7.d.
-Expressions of interest may only be used to procure architectural, engineering, or other services contained within Chapter 5G, article 1 of the West Virginia Code. - 7.8.
-Purchases from contracts issued by other public agencies and entities. - 7.8.a.
+- 7.7.4.
+Expressions of interest may only be used to procure architectural, engineering, or other services contained within Chapter 5G, Article 1 of the West Virginia Code. - 7.8.
+Purchases from contracts issued by other public agencies and entities. - 7.8.1.
 The Director may approve a request by a spending unit to purchase from, join as a party, or otherwise utilize contracts issued by agencies of the federal government, agencies of other states, other public bodies, or other state agencies.
 The Director may also sign an agreement with a vendor that has the effect of adding state spending units to a contract issued by agencies of the federal government, agencies of other states, other public bodies, or other state agencies.
 The Director may, but is not required to, designate such a contract as a statewide contract and require that spending units utilize it.
 The Director may also lead, participate in, or join after issuance cooperative purchasing arrangements with other public agencies and entities created by public agencies.